jeanfranc0/CuscoBID/README.md

    - output_cls_Test : Label test filename (*.npy)

    - file_path_save_model : Predicted output filename(*.ckpt)

+## Prediction

+  We develop a prediction from the new trained model.
+That is, we identify the category of belonging to a new image of a historic building in the city of Cusco.

+  We have three cells in 'Prediction_models.ipynb', The first line, the machine learning algorithm is applied neural network, in the method 'main' 'saver = tf.train.import_meta_graph('model.ckpt.meta')' depends on the name of the previously generated file.
+The second line, represents a visualization of applying data augmentation.
+Finally, the machine learning algorithm is Support Vector Machine.
+We recommend using the last cell during the prediction process, because it presents the best results during this stage.

 ## Publication

  You can review our paper, published in the IEEE Xplore Digital Library